ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 - Tutorial in `tutorials/advanced/makefiles/maketest.py`.

-> you must set the executable attribute of the test, because ReFrame cannot know what is the actual executable to be run.
+> First, if you’re using any build system other than SingleSource, you must set the executable attribute of the test, because ReFrame cannot know what is the actual executable to be run.
 We then set the build system to Make and set the preprocessor flags as we would do with the SingleSource build system.

 ----

 ### [Autotools](https://reframe-hpc.readthedocs.io/en/v4.5.2/tutorial_advanced.html#adding-a-configuration-step-before-compiling-the-code)
 > It is often the case that a configuration step is needed before compiling a code with make.
 To address this kind of projects, ReFrame aims to offer specific abstractions for “configure-make” style of build systems.
 It supports CMake-based projects through the CMake build system, as well as Autotools-based projects through the Autotools build system.

 - [Automake Hello example](https://github.com/ntegan/amhello)